followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDrawer/1 Configuration/target.md

 ===========================================================================

 <!--shortDescription-->
-The target element associated with the drawer.
+Specifies the target element associated with the drawer.
 Applies only when the [openedStateMode](/Documentation/ApiReference/UI_Widgets/dxDrawer/Configuration/#openedStateMode) is *"overlap"*.
 <!--/shortDescription-->

 <!--fullDescription-->